YoungHu2023/cse15l-lab-reports/lab5.md

 ### Part 2 - Reflection
  The most useful thing I learnt in the second half of this quarter is Java Debugger.
 It provides a good way to look into the buggy part of your code and to find out where your code went wrong.
- The other thing that really helps is the practice on bash scripts.
+ The other thing that really helps are bash scripts.
 Using Bash (or the Process class in Java) gives a very flxible way to inspect and modify a file system.
 It was cool.